section-engineering-education/engineering-education/content/articles/flutter-email-validator/index.md

 For this reason, it protects the email sender score while maximizing the efficiency of the flutter application.
 The key concepts from the use of this package are validity, risk, and the invalidity of any email address.

 This package consists of a class and a function.
-It takes an input string and checks whether it is a valid email address or not.

 The constructor for this class is pretty simple: Create a new instance of this class and set the validator type to either 1 or 2 (defaults to 1).
-The constructor should pass a string and an array of strings for validation.
+The constructor should pass a string and an array of strings for validation.The arguments are also key factors.

 The first argument is self-explanatory.
 It is just a boolean that specifies whether we are using the `local-part@domain.com` format or `domain.com` as our string to validate.

 The second argument allows you to pass an array of strings that are valid domains for the email.
 This argument is only necessary if the string passed in as our first argument is in `domain.com` format; otherwise, it can be omitted.

-The constructor accepts these two arguments in that order, followed by a string to validate as the last argument.

 If either of the first two arguments contains an error, then false should be returned.
 Otherwise, true should be returned, and our string should be validated.